To Russia With Nuns

 All the children craved attention.
 Much of her time there was spent holding and feeding the babies.

 Kocan also visited a hospital, which had similarly appalling conditions, and talked to its patients.
 Rooms were small and overcrowded, supplies lacking, beds broken and dirty; there were holes in the walls, poor heat and no air conditioning, and patients generally were miserable.

 “It’s hard to imagine someone surviving long in that environment,” Kocan recalled.

 To fund the mission and charitable programs, such as homes for the elderly, scouting programs for fatherless boys and Catholic schools, Father Effing established a mission society based in Modesto, Calif.
-The society raises its funds from parishes who welcome its speakers, “sister parishes” which “adopt” the mission, grants from foundations, and other fundraising activities.
+The society raises funds from parishes that welcome its speakers, “sister parishes” which “adopt” the mission, grants from foundations, and other fundraising activities.

 “We were worried about the recession, but we had a good fundraising year in 2009,” reported Vicky Trevillyan, the society’s director.
 “We raised nearly $1 million.”

 It is the society’s hope, she added, that the missions will one day become self-supporting as Christianity spreads and the mindset of the Russian people changes.
 Charity is alien to the thinking of the last few generations of Russians, Father Effing explained: “The communists taught people to hate.
 Charity was discouraged.
 So, the establishment and support of charities remains an open possibility.”